After you set up Incident Intelligence, our system will begin finding issues from your data sources.

 - Deployment events: When you set up deployments, we provide the deployment nearest to the issue creation.
 Changes, such as deployments, account for a high percentage of the root causes of incidents and having that information at hand can help diagnose and resolve issues.

 - Error logs: You can explore millions of log messages with a single click and use manual querying to help you find anomalous patterns and hard-to-find problems.

 - Attributes to investigate: We scan the distribution of attributes and surface possible causes by finding significant changes in the distribution.
-For example, for every single transaction event, we can scan to see if an individual user starts to take up an anomalous share of the requests sent to your app.
+This section also shows changes in database and external metrics.
 You can also query interesting attributes.

 The issue timeline, as presented below, shows you a breakdown of:

 - What incidents are resolved

 In addition, you’ll see a grey line at the top of the timeline.
 In comparison to the visual timeline that shows the changes to each incident, the grey line represents changes to the issue.